rmeyerth/slop-site/src/pages/quick-start.md

 Result: [0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89]
 ```
 ...and that's it!
 These are simple examples to get you started, but please take a look at the documentation section to
 discover more of SLOP's features, sample projects and even how to extend it yourself.
+If however you're new to expression
+languages or have a nagging question running through your head, please check out the [why?](/why) page.